 In November, Jennifer Lopez played the Dubai Media City Amphitheater, as part of her 2012 world tour.
 Lighting designer Sean Burke took the tour by storm with dramatic Vari-Lite and Clay Paky powered lighting during her performances.
 Burke, who has designed lighting for many of the world’s biggest stars including Seal, Miley Cyrus, The Cranberries, created what Philips called, “An energetic and dramatic design” using a battery of VL3500 Wash FX and VL3000 Spot.

 Burke explained, “The lighting workhorses for this show are definitely the wash lights.”
 He continued, “I’ve been using the VL3500 Wash fixtures for a while now and I really like them.
 They’re extremely flexible fixtures and do something that no other lights on the market can do.”
 He added, “The VL3500 Wash fixtures are the perfect weapon to combat high-powered video walls, but now when I add in the FX unit I get two bangs for my buck.
+I have the ability to use gobo patterns in addition to a really wide wash that’s incredibly bright and can zoom down into a pencil beam.
+It’s an incredible fixture.”

 In addition, the Clay Paky Alpha Spots HPE 1500 provided the required dynamic lighting from the top trusses, side fills and vertical upstage frames.
 The K10s were positioned on the floor, and the Sharpys were rigged at the bottom of the main video screen.